-She went on to say that Plop is always on the go and constantly burning energy.
-He loves to play with Lisa and when she so much as picks up a ball, his entire body will start vibrating in anticipation for the game of fetch.
+She said that Plop is always on the go and constantly burning energy.
+He loves to play with Lisa, and when she so much as picks up a ball, his entire body will start vibrating in anticipation for the game of fetch.

 Because Plop was overweight and rambunctious when Lisa first brought him home, she had to work on getting him trained and down to a healthier size.
-Right away, she taught him impulse control, manners and good behavior.
-Then it was time for agility; Lisa said he picked it up incredibly quickly even though he didn’t come from agility lines.
+She immediately taught him impulse control, manners, and good behavior.
+Then it was time for agility; Lisa said he picked it up quickly even though he didn’t come from agility lines.
 Now, Plop simply loves agility and gets very excited when he sees it on television.

 Lisa said Plop is like the energizer bunny, he can’t get enough of agility.
-Plop could run an agility course all day long and 5 minutes later he would be ready to run it again.
-He ran the Westminster agility course in 37.99 seconds, making him the quickest All-American dog in the competition.
-The overall winner, Verb the Border Collie, clocked a time of 32.05 seconds.
+Plop could run an agility course all day long, and five minutes later, he would be ready to run it again.
+He ran the Westminster agility course in 37.99 seconds in 2019, making him the Top All-American dog in the competition.
+The overall winner and Master Agility Champion, Verb the Border Collie, clocked a time of 32.05 seconds.

-Plop qualified for two world teams this year, the IFCS World Agility Championships and the World Agility Open where he will represent the US!
+Plop’s resume also includes qualifying for at least two world agility teams where he represented the US.
 When he is running, people often yell, “Can’t stop the Plop!”
 Lisa loves that he has his own catchphrase and couldn’t be more proud of her champion.
-Click here to watch Plop’s run at Westminster.